 Local SEO Helps Small Businesses Compete in Search

 When you look at SEO as a whole, it’s a very competitive space to be in.
-For example, just look at the fact that there are now more than a billion active websites and blogs on the internet today — all of which are creating new content daily.
-This means it’s getting harder and harder to rank for not just generic and competitive search terms, but pretty much everything.
+For example, just look at the fact that there are now more than a billion active websites and blogs on the internet today — all of which are creating new website content daily.
+This means it’s getting harder and harder to increase ranking for not just generic and competitive search terms, but pretty much everything.

 One area where SEO is still a small business’ friend is through local organic search rankings.
 A perfect example of this can be seen with any smaller contractor, service, or localized mom and pop businesses.

-Add some remarketing into the process, and you might just see a massive increase in ROI and traffic in no time.
+Add some remarketing into the process, and you might just see a massive increase in ROI and web traffic in no time.

 It is a cost-effective marketing strategy

-Though the initial cost of SEO might be high, and probably you might get a negative ROI for the first month or two, over time, the benefits of search engine optimization will outweigh the costs.
+Though the initial cost of SEO services might be high, and probably you might get a negative ROI for the first month or two, over time, the benefits of search engine optimization will outweigh the costs.
 A report released by SEMPO revealed that 11 percent of marketing cash is spent on SEO and about 87 percent is spent on PPC.
-Understanding that SEO is associated with lower CPA (cost per acquisition), as you no longer need to pay for cost acquisition, it makes sense to invest in search engine marketing.
+Understanding that SEO efforts are associated with lower CPA (cost per acquisition), as you no longer need to pay for cost acquisition, it makes sense to invest in search engine marketing.

 The overall number of searches is growing fast